asl97/openmailbox_downloader/README.md

 The saved emails will be in the folder `emails_output_dir`.
 The format will be `<mailbox_name>-<uid>.eml`.

-If the script gets interrupted, the script tries to start from where it left off so you don't have to redownload emails that you have already downloaded.
+If the script gets interrupted, the script tries to avoid redownload emails that you have already downloaded.

 ## Examples